What is Heart Bypass Surgery?

 Insulin or drugs will be given to people with diabetes to keep blood sugar within control.
 This medication decreases the risk of heart disease and diabetes-related complications.

-How to Get Back to Regular Activities after Cardiac Bypass Surgery?
+How to Get Back to Regular Activities After Bypass Surgery?

 Avoid driving for several weeks, as it is an activity that requires concentration and reflex time.
 It is better to avoid driving any vehicle for a few weeks to aid recovery.